aufziehvogel/ansible-roles/prometheus/README.md

 - `prometheus_extracted_dir_name`: The name of the directory inside the zip archive
 - `prometheus_user`: The user which should run prometheus
-- `prometheus_group`: The group which should run elasticsearch
+- `prometheus_group`: The group which should run prometheus
 - `prometheus_scrape_configs`: `scrape_configs` definition for prometheus

 Example Playbook